mlmabuti/sql-info-mgmt/README.md

-# sql scripts for information management
+# A collection-repo for Information Management
 ### Context
 This repository was made for stashing queries/sql scripts for information management assignments.